zoneminder-containers/zoneminder-base/README.md

 2. Download docker-compose.yml or docker-compose-multi.yml depending on single/multi server setups.
 3. Download .env
 4. Place all these files in the same folder and configure .env and the yml files as you please.
-5. Run `docker-compose up -d` to start.
+5. Run `docker compose up -d` to start.

 NOTE: The default docker-compose.yml files use the `latest` tag which runs the latest release build of ZoneMinder.